m41na/docker-rest/README.md

 3. POST /v1/users/{userId}/worked_hours

 ## Accessing endpoints
-There are three users in the mock database you can use to generate a JWT token (see UserJwtService) "user" with password "user_pass",
+There are three mock users you can use to generate a JWT token (see UserJwtService)
+1. "user" with password "user_pass",
-"admin" with password "admin_pass",
+2. "admin" with password "admin_pass",
-"guest" with password "guest_pass"
+3. "guest" with password "guest_pass"

 The **RestApiController** endpoints require a JWT token.
 To generate one, use the _**/v1/jwt/authorize**_ endpoint